nest-desktop/nest-desktop/docs/user/usage-advance/synapse-model.rst

    :height: 450px
    :target: #observe-effects-of-short-term-synapses

-After the simulation you might register changes of PSP of neurons receiving spike inputs from other neuron via non-static synapses.
+After the simulation you might register changes of PSP of neurons receiving spike inputs from other neurons via non-static synapses.

 |br|